 Nests have been known to reliably update and change every two fortnight on a Thursday, UK time, however, they have changed as part of the Gen 2 update - one week ahead of schedule - so this may have altered the rollout of future nest changes.

 Where to find nests in London for Pokémon Go

-One of the most comprehensive lists for nests for Pokémon Go is for London, which is regularly updated and verified by other users.
-Note that as with other nests, the Pokémon that appear can change over time, the latest being a new series of tweaks as of late September.
+One of the most comprehensive lists for nests for Pokémon Go is for London, which is regularly updated and verified by other users as and when they change.

-Where to find nests in the UK, Los Angeles and rest of the world in Pokémon Go
+Where to find nests in the UK and other worldwide locations in Pokémon Go

 As well as a comprehensive set of nest locations for London, there are also others being catalogued by other players for locations.
 Again, remember nests change regularly, so be sure to check timestamps of updates before going there in person:

 What else do we know about nests in Pokémon Go?